jdossgollin/blog/content/posts/2020-02-10-green-new-deal.md

 ## Conclusions

-I love the concept of a Green New Deal and am grateful to @AOC and others who have centered it in the national dialogue.
+I love the concept of a Green New Deal and am grateful to AOC and others who have centered it in the national dialogue.
 We need bold and dramatic action, now, to mitigate the catastrophic impacts of climate change.
 This will dramatically change the economy, and so we should seize the opportunity to make the economy more fair and more efficient while we're at it.

 There's still a long way for this concept to go before it becomes policy.
 However, the current draft has me a bit concerned.
 I especially hope that future iterations of this policy focus more on incentivizing sustainable behavior, building denser and human-centered communities.
-There's a lot I haven't discussed in this post, so please share your thoughts in the comments section or tweet me at @jdossgollin.
+There's a lot I haven't discussed in this post, so please share your thoughts in the comments section or tweet me at [@jdossgollin](https://twitter.com/jdossgollin).

-Thanks to @awilli33 and @farnham_h2o for comments and feedback!